 11. Select Restore whole disk from…

 13. Press S to start the restore and enter to start recovery.

 14. Your system will now restore.
 When it’s done, reboot.
 Your system should now be accessible!

-The Veeam agent for Linux is the perfect backup tool.
+This tutorial looked at how to use Veeam to back up Linux PCs to a Synology NAS.
+The Veeam Agent for Linux is the perfect backup tool.
 If you’re looking to simply back up files, our Rsync tutorials will show you how you can easily do that.
 However, if you’re looking for a backup tool that can do bare-metal restores, Veeam is it!

 Thanks for checking out the tutorial on how to use Veeam to back up Linux PCs to a Synology NAS!
 If you have any questions on how to use Veeam to back up Linux PCs to a Synology NAS, please leave them in the comments!